jurakovic/TimestampCopy/README.md

 .\TimestampCopy.ps1 -z
 ```

-It can also be run without any argument, which will display the install/uninstall menu:
+It can also be run without any argument, which will show the install/uninstall menu:

 ```text
 Timestamp Copy (2.1.0-preview.1)